braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/global_control_group_reporting.md

 ### Group sizes

 Before May 2024, the Global Control Group was excluded from user archival, but the treatment sample group was not.
-Starting May 2024, both groups were excluded from user archival.
+Starting May 2024, both groups are excluded from user archival.
 This could result in your treatment sample group and Global Control Group having significantly different sizes.
-The next time you reset your Global Control Group, this discrepancy will go away and you'll see similar group sizes.
+The next time you reset your Global Control Group, this discrepancy will resolve and you'll see similar group sizes.

 ## Report metrics